 1. What type of residential treatment services do you provide?

 Arapahoe House has several different residential programs.
-They include adult residential, adolescent residential, a facility for women and their children, a program for pregnant/postpartum women, a transitional treatment (half-way) program, and an intensive program for clients referred by the judicial system.
+They include adult residential, adolescent residential, a facility for women and their children, a program for pregnant/postpartum women, a transitional residential treatment (half-way house) program, and an intensive program for clients referred by the judicial system.

 2. How long do I have to stay in residential treatment?

-The exact length of stay for each person will be determined by that person's individual needs and the treatment plan developed between them and their counselor.
+The exact length of stay for each person will be determined by the needs of the individual and the treatment plan developed between the individual and their primary counselor.
 Treatment in an Arapahoe House residential treatment program ranges from two weeks to three months or more.

 3. How much does it cost?

 Arapahoe House accepts health insurance, including Medicaid.
 Click here for a comprehensive list of health insurance groups we work with.
 We also offer financial assistance and payment plans when applicable.
 Staff will talk with you about this at your first appointment.

 4. How long will I have to wait to get into a program?

 Admission to residential programs is based on availability of space.
 There are some patients who are given priority for admission, such as pregnant women, IV (intravenous) drug users, and persons who are on involuntary commitment status.
 When you call about services, Arapahoe House staff will talk with you about your specific situation and work with you to get you into the most appropriate service for you as quickly as possible.
 Arapahoe House offers several other treatment options for you to use for support if you have to wait to get into a residential program.